 If your application is up to date but the problem still persists, you might have to reinstall it.
 Users reported that the problem was resolved after reinstalling the problematic app, so make sure you try that.

-- When Network and Sharing Center opens, select your connection on the right side.
+- When Network and Sharing Center opens, double-click your connection.

 - Click the Properties button.

 - Select Internet Protocol Version 4 (TCP/IPv4) from the list and click the Properties button.